MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 ## Inventory cleanup

-Devices will send a heartbeat once a day to inventory.
-If a device hasn't sent a heartbeat in the last 30 days, the device will be removed from inventory.
+Devices will send a heartbeat once a day to the inventory.
+If a device hasn't sent a heartbeat in the last 30 days, the device will be removed from the inventory.
 If the device comes back online and sends a heartbeat, the device will be added to the inventory again.

 ## Export inventory views

 You can export the inventory views to .csv format so that you can import your data into other tools.
 To do an export, filter the view down to the selection of data you wish to export.
 Then, choose **Export** at the top of the table.
 This command will export the current filtered view of data, up to a limit of the top 8,000 devices.
 We recommend using the filtering controls on the table to first narrow down the data you wish to export.

+## Missing or duplicate devices

+If you have devices that are missing from the inventory, make sure that the devices meet the [requirements for using inventory](#requirements-for-using-inventory).

+In a small number of cases, some devices may appear more than once in the inventory.
+This mainly occurs with non-persisted VDI environments.